tauthethirtythird/io_qp2_rule_kor/readme.md

 Will also shorten received garbage amount ((translation note: not sure what this means)), see `received amount calculation` chapter for detail

-> This system's addition can basically be attributed to the [Mechanical Hearts](https://bilibili.com/opus/997806608970940469) strategy
+> This system's addition can basically be attributed to the [메커니컬 하트](https://bilibili.com/opus/997806608970940469) strategy

 ### Targeting Grace